-From the balustrade surrounding the atrium, peer down into the Legislative Reference Library, the repository for materials related to the Texas Legislature.
-This working library features some unusual artifacts including the desk-like chair along the north wall.
+From the balustrade surrounding the atrium, peer down into the Legislative Reference Library, the repository for materials related to the Texas legislature.
+This working library, once a division of the State Library, features some unusual artifacts including the desk-like chair along the north wall.
 This chair was supposedly used by Santa Anna during his Texas campaigns.
 Also note the carpeted floor below.
 The original floor was linoleum but present-day library officials preferred a quieter material, so the design and color of the historical linoleum were reproduced in carpet during the Capitol Restoration Project.